-Nearly all learners attend a Cylch Meithrin or a school-based Welsh medium nursery before they start school in Reception and the majority continue their education through the medium of Welsh until the end of key stage 2.
-In January 2020, there were 32 learners in Year 1 in Monmouthshire being taught in our Welsh medium schools.
+Nearly all learners attend a Cylch Meithrin or a school-based Welsh-medium nursery before they start school in Reception and the majority continue their education through the medium of Welsh until the end of key stage 2.
+In January 2020, there were 32 learners in Year 1 in Monmouthshire being taught in our Welsh-medium schools.
 This is lower than in previous years because of a decline in the birth rate for that cohort group.

 The demand for places in Ysgol Fenni shows an increasing trend, with 64 learners starting Reception in 2021.
 However, numbers in Ysgol Ffin have not yet reached the standard admission number with 14 starting Reception in September 2021 and this has an impact on overall numbers in the school.
-Overall, this means that in September 2021, 9.2% of Reception learners are attending a Welsh medium primary school in Monmouthshire compared to 4.7% the previous year.
+Overall, this means that in September 2021, 9.2% of Reception learners are attending a Welsh-medium primary school in Monmouthshire compared to 4.7% the previous year.

-2. Welsh Medium Provision
+2. Welsh-medium Provision

 There has been significant local authority investment in Ysgol Y Fenni over the last three years and this has enabled the school to expand its capacity to meet an increasing demand for places.
-Further expansion of the school is planned as part of our 21st Century School Programme in Abergavenny which, should it go ahead, will see the relocation of English medium primary provision onto the site of a new all-through school.
-If the proposal goes ahead, Ysgol Y Fenni will relocate to this site which will accommodate 420 learners.
+Additional temporary accommodation has been located on the site to address the recent increase in demand until the school relocates.
+Further expansion of the school will take place as part of our Sustainable Communities for Learning Programme in Abergavenny.
+This will see the relocation of English medium primary provision onto the site of the new all-through school enabling Ysgol Y Fenni to relocate onto this site in 2024.
+The move to the new site will give Ysgol Y Fenni the capacity to accommodate 420 learners, along with a nursery and a Cylch Meithrin.

-The local authority has successfully obtained Welsh Government Grant funding through the Welsh in Education Capital Grant and Early Years Capital Grant programmes to extend and refurbish the site at Ysgol Y Ffin so that it has capacity to accommodate 210 learners.
-We have recently established new Welsh medium childcare setting within the school grounds to encourage greater uptake of Welsh medium education in the area.
+The local authority successfully obtained Welsh Government Grant funding through the Welsh in Education Capital Grant and Early Years Capital Grant programmes to extend and refurbish the site at Ysgol Y Ffin so that it has capacity to accommodate 210 learners from autumn 2022.
+We have recently established a new Welsh-medium childcare setting within the school grounds to encourage greater uptake of Welsh-medium education in the area.